‘American Guns’ Star Richard Wyatt Convicted Of 10 Felonies

 Richard Wyatt was charged after two undercover ATF agents wore body cameras on multiple visits to Gunsmoke Guns, during which they purchased four guns from Wyatt on three separate occasions, according to court documents reviewed by the Post.

 In regards to the tax evasion charges, the jury found Wyatt guilty of failing to report $1.1 million in income to the IRS during several years in which he did not file his taxes.
-He faces up to 15 years in a federal prison on the ten charges combined.
+He faces up to 15 years in a federal prison on the 10 charges combined.

 Richard Wyatt often appeared in American Guns alongside his wife, Rennee, and his stepchildren, Kurt and Paige Grewcock.
-None of them are currently charged with any crimes related Richard Wyatt’s conviction.
+None of them are currently charged with any crimes related Richard Wyatt’s convictions.